kube-reporting/metering-operator/Documentation/reportgenerationqueries.md

 - `dataSourceTableName`: Takes a one argument, a string representing a `ReportDataSource` name and outputs a string which is the corresponding table name of the `ReportDataSource` speci***REMOVED***ed.
 - `generationQueryViewName`: Takes one argument, a string representing a `ReportGenerationQuery` name and outputs a string which is the corresponding view name of the `ReportGenerationQuery` speci***REMOVED***ed.
 - `renderReportGenerationQuery`: Takes two arguments, a string representing a `ReportGenerationQuery` name, the template context (usually this is just `.` in the template), and returns a string containing the speci***REMOVED***ed `ReportGenerationQuery` in it's rendered form, using the 2nd argument as the context for the template rendering.
 - `prestoTimestamp`: Takes a [time.Time][go-time] object as the argument, and outputs a string timestamp.
-Usually this is used on `.Report.StartPeriod` and `.Report.EndPeriod`.
+Usually this is used on `.Report.ReportingStart` and `.Report.ReportingEnd`.
 - `billingPeriodFormat`: Takes a [time.Time][go-time] object as the argument, and outputs a string timestamp that can be used for comparing to `awsBilling` an ReportDataSource's `partition_start` and `partition_stop` columns.

+In addition to the above functions, the reporting-operator includes all of the functions from [Sprig - useful template functions for Go templates.
+][sprig].

 ## Example ReportGenerationQueries